Blood of the Word · Chapter 89

 Sera filed the proposed corrections in sequence.

 Public calibration at first bell and noon.
 Actual weight to be posted beside price.
-Any broker rebate or relief offset to be declared publicly with named houses.
-Emergency witness credit permitted during strain under chalk or ledger so long as bodies, amounts, and later review are all named.
+Any broker rebate affecting public substance to be declared where bread is sold.
+Emergency witness credit permitted during strain when names, amounts, and later review are kept openly.
 No board to advertise fair weight where accepted variance has already altered substance.

 Rhea nodded.
 "Correct.
 And if you tighten so far that only the already protected can tell the truth about their costs, the poor still get cheated first and fastest.
 Only now the lie wears a board."